QuickBooks Blog

 In order to understand how the bookkeeping process would be implemented in your business, you need to follow the steps below:

-Separate your business and personal expenses as mixing both the accounts would lead to unneeded stress that you may have to undergo while filing taxes.
+Separate your business and personal expenses, as mixing both the accounts can lead to unnecessary stress that you may have to undergo while filing taxes.

-Choose an accounting method, that is a cash or accrual basis of accounting.
+Choose an accounting method that is either a cash or accrual basis of accounting.
 Many small businesses while starting use the cash basis of accounting as it is easy to use and there is no need to recognise accounts receivable or accounts payable.
-However, the accrual accounting method is preferred widely as it gives a fair view of the performance of the business.
-This is because it takes into account accounts receivable and accounts payable.
+However, the accrual accounting method is preferred widely as it gives a fair view of the performance of the business as it takes into account accounts receivable and accounts payable.

 Select the correct tools for categorising transactions into various heads like assets, liabilities, revenue, expenses, and equity.
 For this, you can either use cloud accounting and bookkeeping software like QuickBooks or use tools like spreadsheets or Excel templates.

-Ensure that you categorise your business transactions regularly and accurately.
-This would help the bookkeepers in claiming tax deductions that your business is eligible for.
+Ensure that you categorise your business transactions regularly and accurately, which helps bookkeepers when claiming tax deductions that your business is eligible for.

 Use tools to store your financial documents like receipts and other records so that you do not have the burden of collecting documents while filing tax returns.